-attribute Sets and unsets named attributes in the MLM server, thereby creating persistent storage for whatever the LCP deems necessary.
+- attribute: Sets and unsets named attributes in the MLM server, thereby creating persistent storage for whatever the LCP deems necessary.
 The MLM server simply stores these attributes; there are never any side effects of setting them.
-For background, see Section 3.1.3, page 26. cancel Prevents execution of a command that has already been queued in the MLM server but not yet started.
+For background, see Section 3.1.3, page 25. - cancel: Prevents execution of a command that has already been queued in the MLM server but not yet started.
 The cancelled command returns response cancelled status, and the response for the cancel command itself follows.

-Note: The cancel and response commands may not be cancelled. config Copies configuration information, especially about element map changes, from the LCP to the MLM server.
+• config: Copies configuration information, especially about element map changes, from the LCP to the MLM server.

 The MLM server stores a non-authoritative copy of all the element map information for all the LCPs it controls.
 Each LCP must use the config command in ALI/R to update the MLM server's copy of the element map information whenever it changes.
 The element map should change only as a result of administrator or operator actions.

 In the full scope option, all information that the MLM server associates with the LCP is deleted and replaced with information listed in the config command.
 In the partial scope option, the MLM server replaces only pieces of LCP information that are listed in the config command.

-Normally, the full scope option is employed at startup and when major changes to the library configuration occur, whereas partial scopeis employed when a cartridge movement operation happens.
+Normally, the full scope option is employed at startup and when major changes to the library configuration occur, whereas partial scope is employed when a cartridge movement operation happens.
 Very large libraries can initially use a partially populated full scope option followed by a series of partial scope commands, if this proves easier.